whales-collective/bob/backend/docs/bill/docker-compose-qa.md

 ## 17. How do I restart services with Docker Compose?

-Use `docker-compose restart` to restart all services, or `docker-compose restart service_name` for a specific service.
+Use `docker composerestart` to restart all services, or `docker composerestart service_name` for a specific service.
 You can also set restart policies with `restart: always`.

 ## 18. How do I run one-off commands with Docker Compose?

-Use `docker-compose run service_name command` to run a command in a new container, or `docker-compose exec service_name command` to run in an existing container.
+Use `docker composerun service_name command` to run a command in a new container, or `docker composeexec service_name command` to run in an existing container.

 ## 19. What are profiles in Docker Compose?

 Profiles allow you to selectively start services.
-Define profiles on services and use `--profile` flag: `docker-compose --profile debug up` to start only services with the debug profile.
+Define profiles on services and use `--profile` flag: `docker compose--profile debug up` to start only services with the debug profile.

 ## 20. How do I override Docker Compose configurations?

-Use multiple compose files: `docker-compose -f docker-compose.yml -f docker-compose.override.yml up`.
+Use multiple compose files: `docker compose-f compose.yml -f docker-compose.override.yml up`.
 The override file extends or overrides the base configuration.

 ## 21. How do I set health checks in Docker Compose?